maxadamo/g10k-webhook/README.md

     - python-jinja2
     - /opt/puppetlabs/puppet/bin/g10k: https://github.com/xorpaul/g10k/
     - /opt/puppetlabs/g10k/cache (owned by puppet)
     - /var/log/g10k.log (owned by puppet.
-Do not forget logrotate)
+Do not forget a logrotate)
-    - puppet server 4.x (it runs under /etc/puppetlabs/code/)
+    - puppet server 4.x (the modules are stored inside /etc/puppetlabs/code/)

 ##How does it work:

-- your git server (gitlab, gitolite, git<whatever\>) will trigger a post-commit hook `curl2puppet.sh` (Check this file inside the directory `examples`). (`flock` is necessary, only if you intend to use more than one puppet server.
+- your git server (gitlab, gitolite, git<whatever\>) will trigger a post-commit hook `curl2puppet.sh` (Check this file inside the directory `config_samples`). (`flock` is necessary, only if you intend to use more than one puppet server.
 Actually, the script uses `flask` in single threaded mode, and `flock` become useless with only one puppet server)

 - your puppet server will receive the trigger and will start fetching the modules.